 Who can apply?

 The exam is intended as a measure of basic paediatric training.
-It is open to all trainees who have completed at least 30-36 months of training in a recognised training institute, whether within Europe or elsewhere in the world.
-Applicants will need to provide a letter of confirmation from their training institute that certifies the trainee is a qualified doctor, and is training in paediatrics.
+It is open to all trainees who have completed at least 30-36 months of training in a recognised training program in Paediatrics, whether within Europe or elsewhere in the world.
+Applicants will need to provide a letter of confirmation from their training institute that certifies the trainee is a qualified doctor (“attestation”), and is training in paediatrics.

 We also believe that fully qualified paediatricians may also find this exam useful for confirming their ongoing professional development, or for ‘revalidation’.
-Applicants with substantive posts in paediatrics can therefore also apply, again needing a letter from their institution confirming their position or a diploma in Paediatrics.
+Fully qualified paediatricians can therefore also apply, again needing either a letter from their institution confirming their position or a diploma in Paediatrics.